robwillup/robwillup/README.md

   Hi there 👋
 </h1>

-I'm a software engineer 🧑🏻‍💻 who specializes in backend and desktop development 🚀.
+Most of the time I'm working with backend or desktop applications, but often I'll be involved in the development of other app types  🚀.

-I also enjoy working with hardware projects 🤖 involving Raspberry Pi, Arduino and my soldering station 💥.
+I also enjoy working with hardware projects involving Raspberry Pi, Arduino and a soldering station 💥.

 ### .NET